Custo is a kiosk for fostering and documenting the relationships between people and things

 - uplifting maintenance

-- independance & resilience
+- independent & resilient

-Aesthetics is achieved by allowing users to draw their own tags with a stylus.
 Uplifting maintenance is achieved with instruction in the maintenance ritual during the custo workshop.
-Independance & resilience are achieved with Scuttlebutt.

-Scuttlebutt is a
+Secure Scuttlebutt is a

-The Custodisco kiosk is on Scuttlebutt at:
+The first Custo kiosk is on Scuttlebutt at:

 @FEvUwv3A721fT0DWzANJqPa48iD57xv/ZnfQvKxPd2g=.ed25519